rwblokzijl/Msc-thesis-EuroToken/thesis.md

 act as a single payment interface for both online and off-line transactions.

-With this research we provide a design for EuroToken, a Central Bank Digital Currency designed to act as an alternative to the current privately managed digital euro.
+With this research we provide a design for EuroToken, a Central Bank Digital Currency designed to be an alternative to the current privately banked digital euro.
 It implements a blockchain based accounting system that exposes a generalised payment primitive that supports off-line and online digital payments out of the box.
-It provides a equal footing for financial institutions, and individuals alike as it makes users the gatekeeper of their own fiscal lives.
+Through its open extensibility it provides an equal footing for financial institutions and individuals alike as it makes users the gatekeeper of their own fiscal lives.

 ## Requirements for a digital euro by the ECB